Sally J. Cornelison

 Research and Teaching Interests

-Sally J. Cornelison, a specialist in the history of Italian late medieval and renaissance religious art, teaches a variety of courses at the undergraduate and graduate levels on the history of sacred, as well as secular, art and architecture in early modern Italy.
+Sally J. Cornelison is a specialist in the history of Italian late medieval and renaissance religious art.
+She teaches a variety of courses at the undergraduate and graduate levels on the history of sacred, as well as secular, art and architecture in early modern Italy.
 Many of her publications concern art, devotion, ritual, and patronage as they relate to the cult of saints and relics in Renaissance Florence.
 More recently, the focus of her research has been the sacred art of Giorgio Vasari, and she is currently completing a book on Giorgio Vasari’s work at the prestigious church of the Pieve in his hometown of Arezzo.
 That study is an outgrowth of another book-in-progress comprised of case studies of two Vasari chapels, his refectory decorations, and ephemeral paintings he created for religious rituals.

 Ph.D., Art History, Courtauld Institute of Art